mo-vi/unity-solid/README.md

 ## Liskov substitution
 (Assets/SOLID/LiskovSubstitution)

 In this example we have Enemy subclasses that potentially handle TakeDamage() in different ways and at the same time they don't break the application nor the superclass itself.
-For example, EnemyGolem.cs uses its parent definition
+For example, EnemyGolem.cs uses its parent definition.

 ## Interface segregation
 (Assets/SOLID/InterfaceSegregation)